zulily/boilerplate/README.md

 > The way we [Go](http://golang.org/)

-Boilerplate provides a single tool (`boilerplate.go`) which you can use to provision a new Go project with a Makefile, Dockerfile, and associated files.
+Boilerplate provides a simple tool which you can use to provision a new Go project with a Makefile, Dockerfile, and associated files.

 Boilerplate revolves around 3 concepts, each of which are used to set up your new project: